benmvp/slides/2023/connecttech/divops.md

 NOTES:

-- In Framework War 3, it's less about the UI...
+- Now we're in Framework War 3 where it's less about the UI...
   - And more about the development & deployment environments, i.e. meta frameworks
   - Next.js and others are making us full-stack engineers
 - These frameworks are trying to abstract all the non-UI work that the previous frameworks created
-- What's also interesting is that a lot of tooling is migrating to Rust
+- What I find interesting is that a lot of tooling is migrating to Rust
   - To make the tooling even faster
   - **SWC** is one of them: a Rust-based platform for the Web
 - ✋🏾 These should be easier to identify since they're newer